CNAG-Biomedical-Informatics/convert-pheno/t/README.md

 from a source checkout.
 The test suite compares generated data structurally, so formatting differences alone do not require reference-file changes.

+Fixtures are regression contracts, not curated semantic showcase datasets.
+Baseline outputs intentionally exercise safe source-derived fallbacks when the input supplies no authoritative identifier and no optional terminology mapping is requested.
+CDISC fixtures provide separate terminology-enriched references so both behaviors remain visible and tested.

 ## Start with Three Core Routes

 Run these commands from the repository root. `--test` removes changing runtime